Tagline: Back on line, Back on duty.

 Back in 1987, actor Peter Weller worked miracles to help create one of science fiction‘s best-loved characters.
 This may seem like something of an overstatement considering he spent the majority of Robocop hidden behind bulky armour, but believe me, once you see another actor attempting to pull off the role of OCP’s most noble creation, you tend to acquire an increased appreciation for Weller’s most definitive mainstream performance.
 In hindsight, it’s astonishing just how much he was able to convey with little more than a taut mouth and prominent chin.
 Of course, none of this came easy.

-Still, Stanley is the movie’s main problem.
-This is not a dig at his acting ability.
-Far from it.
-But the fact of the matter is, some characters can only be portrayed by one actor.
+Still, Burke is the movie’s main problem.
+This is not a dig at his acting ability — far from it — but the fact is some characters can only be portrayed by one actor.
 Once they try on the role, their DNA becomes intertwined, and it is impossible to separate the fantasy from the reality.
-This is especially true with Robocop due to circumstances already mentioned.
+This is especially true with Robocop due to the circumstances already mentioned.
 Many actors could have filled the role of Murphy, but the characteristics that define Robocop were the result of happenstance.
-It was the hindrances and restrictions that forced the antagonist’s personality, and for a character like Robo, movement is everything.
+It was the hindrances and restrictions that forced our protagonist’s personality, and for a character like Robo, movement is everything.